KM3NeT/KM3io.jl/docs/src/examples/online_data.md

 f.offline
 ```

-and the online tree holds 3 events and 3 summaryslices:
+and the online tree holds 3 events, 3 summaryslices and the L1 and SN timeslice
+streams (3 timeslices each):

 ```@example 1
 f.online